lemlac/mulem/docs/reference.md

 > What if you have a raw string with two apostrophes in a row inside it?

 That's an edge case not worth persuing.
 The double apostrophes `''` syntax isn't perfect, but it's at least something.
-For anything more complicated, it's likely better to save the string to a document and open it as a file, which will be handled by a seperate library and lies outside the scope of this document.
+For anything more complicated, it's likely better to save the string to a document and open it as a file, which will be handled by a separate library and lies outside the scope of this document.

 #### Arrays

 Array types are declared with the hash symbol (`#`).
 This was chosen because the `#` is commonly used for numbers in English.
 For example, `#1` is read as `number 1`.
 A number after the `#` makes it a fixed length array `type#N`.
-Arrays are fixed length by default for better performance.
+Arrays statically sized when written as `type#N`; `type#` is the dynamic form.
 Items are separated with commas (`,`).
 The hash symbol is also used for accessing an array, giving a clear visible mirror between the two.
 Other languages use `[]` for indexing, but that has another meaning in Mulang which is explained in the proceeding example.

 ```mu
 list: Int#4 = [1, 2, 3, 4]